 “Peace is a goal that can only be attained through common accord, and the means to achieve this unity for peace are twofold: first, an immediate effort to resolve conflicts without recourse to violence—in other words, to prevent war—and second, a long-term effort to establish a lasting peace among men.”

 The whole atmosphere of the Montessori classroom allows establishing a positive attitude and respect towards others.
-Emphases are made on respectful interactions and recognising beauty in diversity.
+Emphases are made on respectful interactions and recognizing beauty in diversity.
 Children explore the Continents, experience traditions and celebrations of different cultures of the world.
 Children are treated with respect by teachers who allow student’s natural curiosity to take place and guide them in choosing their work for the day.
 Grace and courtesy experiences are as valuable as any other forms of activity, like math and language exercises.
 With the help of the Peace Table children are taught that violence is never the right path to resolving conflicts.

 We incorporate all these aspects into our daily homeschooling practices.
 We promote peace education by:

-- giving dignity and respect to the child – making eye-contact during the conversations and getting on child’s level, allowing her to make choices during Montessori work cycle and outside of it, allowing her to choose her clothing, etc.
+- giving dignity and respect to the child – making eye-contact during the conversations and getting on a child’s level, allowing her to make choices during the Montessori work cycle and outside of it, allowing her to choose her clothing, etc.

 - being polite and exercise taking turns